eDO-community/edo_ui_python/README.md

 ## Problems
 * Rotations around the cartesian axis for jogging are not named correctly.
 Comau has some non-standard naming of angles.
 Also, rotations jogging is very slow and limited.
 * Robot can be stuck in mode 3 (MOVE), the script can not handle this situation.
 Using an app is advised in this case.
+* `get-key` works in blocking mode and together with "try and see" data from a robot, script can be stuck in some loop